cfra/roadwarrior-vpn/README.md

 ## Client

 1. The generated config should just be usable as is

+## Revocation

+1. Call the revocation script:
+    ```console
+    ./revoke_endpoint.sh client <client-common-name>
+    ```
+2. Copy the generated CRL from `pki/ca/crl/current.pem` to a place where OpenVPN can read it and reference it like this, updating the path accordingly:
+    ```text
+    crl-verify crl/current.pem
+    ```